 While not an ecodistrict. the Minneapolis Neighborhood Revitalization program (NRP) in many ways parallels the context and goals of Pittsburgh and its ecodistricts.
-Developed in the late 1980s, the NRP is neighborhood а empowerment and planning program neighborhood-based in which organizations create neighborhood action plans and are funded by the City of Minneapolis to help implement them (City of Minneapolis,
+Developed in the late 1980s, the NRP is neighborhood а empowerment and planning program neighborhood-based in which organizations create neighborhood action plans and are funded by the City Minneapolis to implement them (City of Minneapolis,